2022 Cetinje shooting: Investigation

 The authorities did not disclose the details and motives that led Borilović to commit the shooting.
 According to Borilović's cousin, a motive for the shooting was unpaid rent, although this does not explain why he began shooting randomly at others in the area after targeting the sub-tenants in his home.

-Nenad Kaluđerović, a local man, is believed by some to have shot Borilović dead during a shootout between Borilović and police.
-Although Kaluđerović is the suspected shooter according to some media reports, it is still unclear whose bullet killed Borilović.
-The High State Prosecutor's Office in Podgorica (HSPO) has yet to determine whose bullet killed Borilović.
+Nenad Kaluđerović, a local man, was believed by some to have shot Borilović dead during a shootout between Borilović and police.
+Although Kaluđerović is the shooter according to some media reports, it was still unclear whose bullet killed Borilović.
+The High State Prosecutor's Office in Podgorica (HSPO) had yet to determine whose bullet killed Borilović.
 Kaluđerović was on the run until 14 August when he showed up at HSPO to give his statement on the event.
 The police confiscated his gun used in the shootout.
+It was later confirmed that Borilović was killed by police, and not by Kaluđerović.

-On 15 August, interior minister Filip Adžić stated that the Ministry of Internal Affairs will form a special commission that will investigate in detail actions taken by the Cetinje Police during the shooting event due to a lot of misinformation that has appeared in the public.
-On the same day, it was reported that 4,200 euros and eight bullets for a hunting rifle were found during the police search of the Borilović's house.
+On 15 August, interior minister Filip Adžić stated that the Ministry of Internal Affairs would form a special commission that would investigate in detail actions taken by the Cetinje Police during the shooting event due to a lot of misinformation that has appeared in the public.
+On the same day, it was reported that 4,200 euros and eight bullets for a hunting rifle were found during the police search of Borilović's house.